kkyon/botflow/README.rst

 Here's one of the simple applications you can make:

-_Load the price of Bitoin every 2 senconds.
+_Load the price of Bitoin every 2 seconds.
 Advantage price aggregator sample can be found `here <https://github.com/kkyon/databot/tree/master/examples>`_.

 .. code-block:: python